As so many writers have discovered, online publishing opens new doors.

 But this should not dissuade authors from continuing to publish.

-One of my favourite ways to demonstrate how book publishing success works is to mention the name, William Golding.
+One of my favorite ways to demonstrate how book publishing success works is to mention William Golding.

 If you know the name, you will know that he wrote a very famous book, Lord of the Flies.
 He was also a Nobel Prize winner.